Skip to main content

 Content Description

-Materials collected by Eleanor Jones in her time as a musician in the Marine Corps Women Reserve Band in World War II, in the group known as the “Hormel Girls,” and her life afterwards.
-Collection consists of photographs, correspondence, documents, scrapbooks, and ephemera collected primarily between 1943-1952, but which also extend as late as 2017.
-The collection consists of six series.
-Series 1 of Biographical Information contains oral history documents and correspondence; Series 2 of United States Marine Corps.
-Women's Reserve Band consists of band documents, photographs, correspondence, scrapbook, vinyl record, medals, hats and trombone mutes; Series 3 of Hormel Girls consists of photographs, correspondence, a cookbook and a book about SPAM, schedules, programs, and a scrapbook; Series 4 of Post-Hormel Years is photographs and contact sheets; Series 5 of Writings has writings about World War II, Hormel, and Grace; and Series 6 is Jones' trombone.
+Materials collected by Eleanor Jones in her time as a musician in the Marine Corps Women's Reserve Band during World War II, after the war in the group known as the “Hormel Girls” promoting the Hormel Foods Company, and her life after touring with the Hormel Girls.
+The collection consists of photographs, correspondence, documents, scrapbooks, and ephemera collected primarily between 1943-1952, but which also extend as late as 2017.
+The collection has six series.
+Series 1 of Biographical Information contains oral history documents and correspondence, and oral history interviews conducted with Eleanor Jones from 2018, 2021, and 2022.
+Series 2 of United States Marine Corps.
+Women's Reserve Band (1943-2011) consists of band documents, photographs, correspondence, a scrapbook, vinyl record sleeves, military medals, green military hats, three trombone mutes, and two books: Bands of Sisters: U.S. Women's Military Bands during World War II, 2011, and Musical Women Marines: The Marine Corps Women’s Reserve Band in World War II, 1981.
+Series 3 of Hormel Girls (1947-2019) consists of photographs, correspondence, schedules, programs, a scrapbook, travel memorabilia, and two books: SPAM: A Biography, 1999, and the "Busy Cook’s Book” Cookbook, 1991.
+Series 4 of Post-Hormel Years is photographs and contact sheets.
+Series 5 of Writings has writings about World War II, Hormel, and Grace.
+Series 6 of Ephemera is Jones's silver trombone and trombone case, circa 1905.

 Dates